-The primary source of revenues is commissions from insurance brokerage services, determined based on a percentage of premiums paid by insured.
+The primary source of revenues is commissions from insurance brokerage services, determined based on a percentage of total premiums paid by insured over the term of the insurance policy.
 The brokerage fee rate, which is paid by the insurance companies, shall be based on the terms specified in the annual service contract with the insurance company for each product sold through the Group.
+The transaction price includes variable service fees which is estimated using the expected value method and is limited to the amount of variable consideration that is probable not to be reversed in future periods.
+The Group assesses whether the estimate of variable consideration is constrained.
 The Group determines that the insurance company, or the insurer, is its customer in this agreement.
 Insurance brokerage services revenue is recognized when the signed insurance policy is in place and the premium is collected from the insured since the Company has fulfilled its performance obligation to sell an insurance policy on behalf of the insurance company.